MediciHouse07/Learning_Records/game_theory.md

 # Lecture 10
 ## REX 1 2022/05/22

+2022/08/20

+3000<->4500

+- payoff is bad when mixing in this case
+- because sometimes they don't meet
+- the good side is they have chance to meet, comparing the 0 payoff

 2022/08/19

 1500<->3000

 - as long as you randomizing, the pure strategy mixed must has equal return